williambeverly/RoboND-Project-3/README.md

 ![image14]

+### Changes for second submission

+In my first submission, I noted that utilising normals histogram function and using the correct range of (-1.0, 1.0) worsened my detection.
+Therefore, I changed the range back to (0, 256) and had 100% detection in my pick worlds.
+Please note that in my second submission, I have changed it back to (-1.0, 1.0).
+Previously, when utilising the range of (0, 256) for my normals, it ignored the negative values, and also binned all values into a single bin (as they ranged between 0 to 1).
+As a result, the normal histograms were not providing information that was helpful in training the SVM to classify objects.
+Therefore, I assume that that the classification of objects by the SVM was dependent on colour.

+By introducing the normals histogram, the detection of objects changed from 100% in all worlds to 100%, 80% and 75% in worlds 1, 2 and 3 respectively, therefore worsening my detection.
+I also read references to this on the perception Slack channel.
+Therefore, the object classification seemed to be better based only on colour.
+Therefore, I assume that the randomly generated rotation of objects in the training set causes more variation in the normals histogram distribution across x, y and z, than the colour histogram.
+In this case, colour should be more indepedent of rotation, given that each object is fairly uniform in colour.
+I assume that the SVM was unable to accurately utilise the normals histogram data to increase the fit on the data.
+It could be that the SVM hyper-parameters need to be further tweaked, or that I could attempt to decouple the rotation of the object through other techniques.

 ### Conclusion

 This concludes the project for a passing submission.
 As a note to myself, I had to pass through filter in the x-axis (in addition to z) to trim out the side boxes, as these were being detected.
-I was originally utilising normals in the range of (-1.0, 1.0) - however when doing this, it made my detection worse, so I changed it back to (0, 256).
-I would like to improve the robustness of detection to try and avoid misclasification - this occured about 10% of the time in world 3, where the glue would be misclassified as sticky_notes.
-Perhaps I shall implement some deep learning!